jp-fosterson/pandoc-novel/README.md

 pandoc-novel
 =============

-This is a template project for generating a novel or story collection from markdown files and building both an ePub file and a printable PDF using [Pandoc](https://pandoc.org), [LaTeX](https://www.latex-project.org/get/), and [GNU Make](https://www.gnu.org/software/make/).
+This is a template project for generating a novel or story collection from markdown files and building an ePub file, a printable PDF book suitable for [Amazon KDP](https://kdp.amazon.com), and a SFFMS format [manuscript](http://www.sfwa.org/wp-content/uploads/2009/06/Mssprep.pdf) PDF using [Pandoc](https://pandoc.org), [LaTeX](https://www.latex-project.org/get/), and [GNU Make](https://www.gnu.org/software/make/).
 This project is a distillation of the code I used to build [my story collection](https://www.amazon.com/Plunge-Pool-Stories-JP-Fosterson/dp/B0939ZGC3G/), and was partly inspired by [Dan Grec's post on how he created his book for publication using LaTeX](http://theroadchoseme.com/how-i-self-published-a-professional-paperback-and-ebook-using-latex-and-pandoc).

 Well formatted ePub and PDF files should be enough for publishing ebooks and print-on-demand books with [Amazon KDP](https://kdp.amazon.com), [Barnes and Noble Press](https://press.barnesandnoble.com), [Smashwords.com](https://smashwords.com), and other self-publishing outlets.
 (Well, that and a decent-looking cover, but cover design, especially for print books, is beyond the scope of this template.)

-You can see example output for [PDF](doc/example.pdf), and [ePub](doc/example.epub).
+You can see example output for [book PDF](doc/example.pdf), [ePub](doc/example.epub), and [manuscript PDF](doc/example-ms.pdf).

 Set Up
 -------